fangq/mmc/mmc/trunk/README.txt

 I.  Introduction

 Mesh-based Monte Carlo (MMC) is a 3D Monte Carlo (MC) simulation software for photon transport in complex turbid media.
-MMC combines the strength of both MC-based photon migration and finite-element (FE) method: on one hand, it can handle low-scattering media as in MC, on the other hand, it can use nonstructural meshes to represent curved boundaries and complex domains as in FE.
-MMC implements a precise ray-tracing technique to propagate a photon using a fast Plucker-coordinate-based ray-triangle intersection test.
-Both the media and the fluence can be represented by piece-wise-linear basis functions, thus, providing additional accuracy.
-This implementation also supports multi-threaded parallel computing and can give a nearly proportional acceleration when running on multi-core processors.
+MMC combines the strengths of the MC-based technique and the finite-element (FE) method: on the one hand, it can handle general media, including low-scattering ones, as in the MC method; on the other hand, it can use an FE-like tetrahedral mesh to represent curved boundaries and complex structures, making it even more accurate, flexible, and memory efficient.
+MMC uses the state-of-the-art ray-tracing techniques to propagate photons in a mesh space.
+This code is highly optimized for excellent computational efficiency and portability.
+MMC currently supports both multi-threaded parallel computing and Single Instruction Multiple Data (SIMD) parallism to maximize the performance on a multi-core processors.

-MMC uses FE meshes to represent a complex domain.
-To generate an accurate FE mesh for arbitrary object had been a difficult task in the past.
-Fortunately, this had been greatly simplified with the development of a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1].
-One should download and install the latest iso2mesh toolbox when running all the build-in examples in MMC.
+To run an MMC simulation, one has to prepare an FE mesh mesh first to discretize the problem domain.
+Image based 3D mesh generation has been a very challenging task only until recently.
+One can now use a powerful yet easy-to-use mesh generator, iso2mesh [1], to make tetrahedral meshes directly from volumetric medical images.
+You should download and install the latest iso2mesh toolbox in order to run the build-in examples in MMC.

-We will soon develop a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
-This is expected to produce a hundreds or even thousands fold of acceleration in speed as we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]), developed by the same author.
+We are working on a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
+This is expected to produce a hundreds or even thousands fold of acceleration in speed similarly to what we have observed with our GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]).

+Please keep in mind that MMC is only a partial but evolving implementation of the mesh-based Monte Carlo method (MMCM).
+The limitations and issues you observed in the current software will likely be removed in the future version of the software.
+The details of MMCM can be found in the following
+paper:

 The details of MMC can be found in the following paper: